Bird intelligence: Social behavior

 Social life has been considered a driving force for the evolution of intelligence in various types of animals.
 Many birds have social organizations, and loose aggregations are common.
 Many corvid species separate into small family groups or "clans" for activities such as nesting and territorial defense.
 The birds then congregate in massive flocks made up of several different species for migratory purposes.
 Some birds make use of teamwork while hunting.
 Predatory birds hunting in pairs have been observed using a "bait and switch" technique, whereby one bird will distract the prey while the other swoops in for the kill.

 Social behavior requires individual identification, and most birds appear to be capable of recognizing mates, siblings, and young.
 Other behaviors such as play and cooperative breeding are also considered indicators of intelligence.

 Crows appear to be able to remember who observed them catching food.
 They also steal food caught by others.

-In some fairy-wrens such as the superb and red-backed, males pick flower petals in colors contrasting with their bright nuptial plumage and present them to others of their species that will acknowledge, inspect, and sometimes manipulate the petals.
+In some fairy-wrens, such as the superb and red-backed, males pick flower petals in colors contrasting with their bright nuptial plumage and present them to others of their species that will acknowledge, inspect, and sometimes manipulate the petals.
 This function seems not linked to sexual or aggressive activity in the short and medium term thereafter, though its function is apparently not aggressive and quite possibly sexual.

+A study in 2023 found that some parrots in captivity could be trained to make video calls to each other.
+The parrots would ring a bell whenever they wanted to make a video call, and then chose the parrot on the screen they wanted to interact with.
+The parrots seemed to understand that another parrot existed on-screen and even learned new skills from each other, such as flying, foraging, and new sounds.